 I really want to talk about the preparation and training as I feel this was an important part of my success.
 Yes the longer I spent at altitude the better my body used oxygen but the physical preparation I did really made a big difference in my experience climbing Kilimanjaro.

 I followed Ian’s advice and without a doubt, it made all the difference.
-The endurance training really paid off and made all the difference.
+The endurance training with longer hikes really paid off and made all the difference.
 I started slowly training 4 days a week following Ian’s advice.
 It was important to build up the amount of time I was training.
 I built slowly which gave excellent conditioning and preparation for Kilimanjaro.

 Firstly, my training consisted of 4 days a week building up to 5/6 days a week.
 I was jogging 3 days a week prior to building up my training, so I was not starting from scratch.
 Living near some small mountains here in the US helped.
 Secondly, once a week I would train on uneven terrain trying to gain 2,000 plus feet up and down.
 I hiked for 3 hours in the beginning with 10lbs in my backpack and built slowly.

 Finally, I was doing this 4/5 times a week alongside my hiking day and after a few months I felt stronger and fitter.
-I really worked.
+It really worked.
 After 5/6 months I felt very strong and felt ready for the climb.
 It was a lot of time and commitment but I didn’t want to fail again.

 What I Have Learned From the Journey

 My training, along with taking the extra days acclimatization were clearly, critical to my success.
 Years ago I tried to trek to Everest base camp. and was not successful.
 My group spent one night in Namche Bazaar.
 Getting sick in Pheriche ruined my trip and I had to return to Kathmandu very disappointed.